-If the jam has voting enabled, after the submission deadline passes the voting period commences up until the voting end date.
+If the jam has voting enabled, after the submission deadline passes the rating period commences up until the voting end date.
 Otherwise, the jam is over after the submission deadline

 For ranked jams, after the voting end date passes, the results are calculated and everyone can see the how the games have been ranked.

 In a ranked jam you can control who has permission to vote:

 When creating a jam you have the option to pick the criteria that entries are rated on.
 You can add as many as you like and they can be whatever you want.
 If you've got a theme feel free to pick criteria that represent the different components of the theme.
 Each criteria is rated on with a 5 star system.

 You can pick create and edit criteria from the Edit jam page: